 '''

 ckanext-ext/ckanext/ext/plugin.py

 import ckan.plugins as p

+(continues on next page)

 '''

 All signals are singletons inside their namespace.
 If ckanext-custom is installed, you'll get its existing signal, otherwise you'll create a new signal that is never sent.
 So your subscription will work only when ckanext-custom is available and do nothing otherwise.